PurdueCAM2Project/CAM2ImageArchiver/README.md

 To solve these problems, researchers at Purdue University are developing the software to retrieve data from heterogeneous sources.

-This software requires a database that stores cameras' information (how to retrieve the data).
-The repository contains some examples of entries in a database (using MySQL).

 ### Documentation ###
 Full documentation can be found at https://purduecam2project.github.io/CAM2ImageArchiver/index.html